 Put notes on your calendar to remind you when a shot is coming up.
 You also may want to ask your doctor to send you notices when shots are due.

-This information is based on the immunization schedule recommended by the Advisory Committee on Immunization Practices (ACIP) and other medical organizations.
+This information is based on the immunization schedule prepared by the Advisory Committee on Immunization Practices (ACIP) and other medical organizations.
 It is based on your child's birth date.
-The schedule is available from the U.S. Centers for Disease Control and Prevention website at www.cdc.gov/vaccines/schedules/index.html.
+See the schedule on the U.S. Centers for Disease Control and Prevention's website at www.cdc.gov/vaccines/imz-schedules/index.html to learn more.

 Some diseases or treatments for disease affect the immune system.
 For children with these diseases or children receiving these treatments, the schedule may need to be modified.
 Your child's health, environment, and lifestyle may also affect the shot schedule.
 Always talk to your doctor about the best schedule for your child.